Crynoore/CRS-DND/content/gameplay shit/DM's/Crynoore.md

 go back to [[index]]

-the guy that has a lot of lore tell
+the guy that has a lot of lore to tell

 ### Dm for
 - [[green-and-scales]]